-Depending on your recommended program, you may need to purchase a device such as a blood pressure monitor or scale, if you do not already have one.
 Many insurance companies cover Remote Patient Care Programs, but coverage will vary depending on your insurance company and policy.
 A Care Team member can provide you with service codes to review with your insurance provider before beginning the program.

 Meet the Care Team

 TriHealth’s Remote Patient Care Program is made up of a Care Team of nurses and pharmacists.
 This team enhances your Primary Care Provider’s care by supporting your health journey daily.

 In 2019, Kim joined TriHealth's Population Health team to provide medication management services for our primary care physician offices.
 By expanding her role at TriHealth within the Telehealth Care Team, she enhances our program with her clinical experience and interpersonal skills to help educate and coach patients to improve their chronic conditions(s).
 Prior to joining TriHealth, Kim worked at UC Health in the outpatient pharmacy providing medication management, pharmacotherapy and “meds to beds” services.
 She also worked as a Pharmacy Manager at Kroger and provided medication and disease management services as a part of their clinical services.